Kunal-Pere/First-Web-Page-Employee-Portal-/README.md

 # First-Web-Page-Employee-Portal-
 I am creating sample employee portal using HTML and CSS.
 I used visual studio code for coding..
-I hope you like it..!!! if you are looking for basic coding in html/css/java script then you can contact..!!
+I hope you like it..!!! if you are looking for basic coding in html/css/javascript then you can contact..!!